vebnz/veb.co.nz/_posts/2013-08-07-build-a-quadcopter-part-1.markdown

 layout: post
 date: '2013-08-07 10:00:00 +1300'
 categories: hobbies electronics
+author: 'Jamie Gracie'
 ---

+**This post (and the squels) were at our old blog.
+So some links may not work, but the general gist is still there.**

 It has been a while since my last post and I’m going to step away from Web development for this next series and teach you all how to build a quadcopter.